Can your phone get a virus?

 - Some malware like the File Coder ransomware makes their way in via messages.
-Sometimes, unknown numbers can send you malware through multimedia SMS.
+Sometimes, unknown numbers can send you malicious software through multimedia SMS.
 Be aware of such scams; never reply to a suspicious message (you won a lottery included), and don’t open files you don’t know.

-- Install Antivirus software.
+- Install an Antivirus application to remove the spyware in Android.
 It will keep you safe.

 How Do I Remove a Virus from My Phone?

-Most of the malware sits on your phone in the form of an application.
+Most of the malicious software sits on your phone in the form of an application.
 There are two main ways of removing them.

 An antivirus application can scan your phone for viruses, notify you, and delete it.
 Moreover, they can prevent unauthorized programs from entering your system.
 There are many antivirus apps available for Android, and they can be both free or paid.
 Here are the links to some of the best antivirus applications for Android.